Betty Castor: Patel Center for Global Solutions

 In January 2007, Castor was appointed executive director of the Patel Center for Global Solutions at the University of South Florida.
 In June 2009, she resigned as executive director of the Patel Center, returning her focus back to education and politics.

 Personal life

 Castor married Donald Castor with whom she had three children: Kathy Castor, Karen Castor Dentel, and Frank Castor.
 Kathy Castor has been a member of the U.S. House of Representatives since 2007.
 Karen Castor Dentel is a former member of the Florida House of Representatives and current school board member of the Orange County Public Schools in Orlando, Florida since August of 2018.
 Frank Castor has served as a judge in Palm Beach County, Florida, since 2007.

 Betty and Donald Castor divorced in 1978.

-In 1989, Castor married Samuel P. Bell III, an attorney and lobbyist who had also served as a state legislator.
+In 1989, Castor married Sam Bell, an attorney and lobbyist who had also served as a state legislator.
 He died in 2023, at the age of 83.